aws/aws-cdk/packages/@aws-cdk/aws-ses/README.md

 });
 ```

-When using `hostedZone()` for the identity, all necessary Amazon Route 53 records are created automatically:
+When using `publicHostedZone()` for the identity, all necessary Amazon Route 53 records are created automatically:

 * CNAME records for Easy DKIM
 * TXT record for BYOD DKIM